erngvq/Python-Fun/README.md

     return x // 10
 print(list(map(fix, result)))    # returns [4, 23, 36, 5]
 ```
-The <code>filter()</code> function filters the given sequence with the help of a function that tests each element in the sequence to be true or not
+The <code>filter()</code> function filters the given sequence with the help of a function that tests each element in the sequence to be true or not.
 ```python
 # This script filters out those courses whose lengths are seven
 courses = ['Art', 'Finance', 'Business', 'Speech', 'History', 'Writing', 'Statistics']